Non-small cell lung cancer

 Surgical advances are allowing a wider range of options, including minimal surgeries for early cancers and surgeries that relieve cancer symptoms in the late stages of the disease.

 Thoracoscopy, also known as video-assisted thoracic surgery (VATS), is a less-invasive technique that uses a thin tube containing a miniature camera and surgical instruments.
 It involves much smaller incisions than open surgery (thoracotomy) and speeds recovery to the point that people are up within hours.
 Though the procedure is not appropriate in all cases, it offers significant advantages, especially in older or frail people.
 The death and complication rates following VATS are lower than those after conventional surgeries.
-Pain is reduced, and people are released from the hospital quicker.
+Pain is less, and people are released from the hospital quicker.
 The number of VATS surgeries has steadily increased every year as physicians gain experience with the technique.
 Initially it was primarily used in wedge resections, but is now used for lobectomies and segmentectomies as well.

 Laser surgery removes small amounts of lung tissue, and it is useful for improving symptoms in stage II and IIIA patients.
 Laser surgery may also be beneficial in treating cancers that have spread to, and are obstructing, the throat.